outsid3rx/opencode-status-bar/README.md

 The plugin installs the hooks but not the app itself, so drag **Claude Status Bar** into Applications once (from the DMG).
 The plugin launches it automatically on session start.

-### Using the Claude Code desktop app?
-Hide its built-in icon

-The desktop app shows its own menu bar icon (the quick-screenshot one).
-To avoid two icons sitting side by side, open Claude's **Settings → General** and turn that built-in menu bar item off.
-Claude Status Bar then gives you a single, animated indicator.

 ## How it works

 Claude Code fires hooks on its lifecycle and tool events.
 Small scripts write the current status to `~/.claude/statusbar/state.json`; the menu bar app polls that file and renders the spark + label.
 The `SessionStart` hook launches the app when Claude Code opens (in the terminal, the desktop app, or a new conversation).
 The app then quits itself once Claude is gone, that is, when the Claude desktop app isn't running and no Claude Code session is active.
 Active sessions are tracked as one small file each under `~/.claude/statusbar/sessions.d/`, so any working session keeps the bar up.